 *Our 2020 site visit was cut short by the International Covid-19 pandemic.
 For health and safety reasons, schools were closed by the Ministry of Education.
 Until quarantine and travel restrictions required early departure from community engagement, we were able to visit sponsored children and their families in their homes.

 *In August of 2022, we were on site at Jameelah’s Vineyard Academy to observe the drilling of a 200 meter “bore hole” (fresh water well) and to make arrangements for the installation of a pump so that the school can have access to fresh ground water.
 Prior to the well installation, the school depended on rainwater collection from rooftops into storage tanks.
 Recent climate changes left considerable deficits in available water.
 On each school day, the staff purchased, transported, and used 120 jerry cans of water to provide for drinking, cooking, and cleaning.
 That translates to approximately 2.4 tons of water per day, at an annual cost in excess of $7,000.
 The new well will provide enough water for the school’s needs, saving considerable time, effort and expense.

-The Jameelah’s Vineyard Academy currently has over 225 children between the ages of 1 1/2 and 13 years old enrolled in classes KG1 through Standard 5.
-They plan to add one classroom per year to accommodate ascending classes.
-The Pamoja Children’s Center currently enrolls 75 children.
+The Jameelah’s Vineyard Academy currently has approximately 398 children between the ages of 1 1/2 and 13 years old enrolled in classes PP1 through Standard 8.
+The Pamoja Children’s Center currently enrolls approximately 68 children.
 At both schools, in addition to the quality language, math and science education the children receive in both English and Swahili, they get nutritious meals and snacks, religious education in both Christianity and Islam, and opportunities to play in safe and supervised environments.